PatRakowicz/BigData-Warehouse-Containerized/README.md

 ---

 ## How to Use
+_Make sure you have some sort of docker applicaion installed and working on your machine.
+This can either be DockerDesktop or Docker CLI.
+Run a hello wolrd container to test things._
 ### 1. Clone the project
 ```bash
 git clone (this repository)
 cd fred-etl-project
 ```

 ### 2. Set up your `.env` file
 Create a `.env` file in the root of the project with your FRED API key:

 ```env